Plotino Rhodakanaty: Early life

-Rhodakanaty was born on October 14, 1828 in Athens, Greece.
+Rhodakanaty was born on October 14, 1828, in Athens, First Hellenic Republic.
 His father was a member of the Greek aristocracy, and his mother was Greek with Austrian citizenship.
 Rhodakanaty's father died near the end of the Greek War of Independence, and Rhodakanaty went with his mother to Vienna.
 There is some speculation with regards to Rhodakanaty's family and origins.
 Moses Thatcher, an apostle of The Church of Jesus Christ of Latter-day Saints, stated in 1880 that the mother of Rhodakanaty had been born in Mexico.
 Some believed that Rhodakanaty was a Mexican who had adopted a persona and foreign identity; others believed that he was born in London.

 Rhodakanaty studied medicine in Austria and Berlin before traveling to Budapest in 1848 to assist in the failed Hungarian Revolution.
 He traveled next to Berlin, where he was exposed to the ideas of Hegel, Fourier, and Proudhon.
 He journeyed to Paris in 1850 specifically to meet Proudhon, after reading the latter's What Is Property?, where he stayed for seven years.
-While in Paris, he learned of Mexico's rural system, consisting of relatively self-governing agricultural communities, and of the threat bring posed to the people by capitalism and privatization.
+While in Paris, he learned of Mexico's rural system, consisting of relatively self-governing agricultural communities, and of the threat being posed to the people by capitalism and privatization.
 He then traveled to Barcelona to learn Spanish and prepare to move to Mexico, spending at least two years in a large anarchist community there.
 While in Spain, Rhodakanaty published his first philosophical work, titled De la Naturaleza, and worked to formulate a plan to preserve the agrarian way of life in Mexico.